 - Make a bird feeder to attract birds to your backyard.

 - Make a nest by using natural materials found on a bushwalk.

 - Explore bird nests with the Nest Task Cards.

 - Describe the Jacky Winters habitat in your field journal.

-- Start a new hobby bird watching first thing in the morning or in the late afternoon and record them on a bird census.
+- Start a new hobby of bird watching in the morning or in the late afternoon and record them on a bird census.

 Do you like to watch birds, sketch them or take photographs?
-Do you have a favourite bird?
+Do you have a favourite bird you like to observe?

 WOULD YOU LIKE TO LEARN MORE ABOUT JACKY WINTERS?